 Why did Tolkien and Lewis go against the grain of their society and start writing stories like this?
 Part of the answer lies in the battlefields of France.
-There, as young soldiers, they saw men making very hard choices to do the right thing - the officers and privates and medics at the Western Front.
+There, as young soldiers, the right thing - the officers and privates and

-Where did Tolkien get his idea for the Hobbit in the first place?
+Where did Tolkien get his idea for the Hobbit

-After he became a professor at Oxford University, while sitting and grading student papers, he scrawled a little note on a blank sheet: "In a hole in the ground there lived a hobbit."
-Later he said: "Eventually I thought I'd better find out what hobbits were like."
+After he became a professor at Oxford papers, he scrawled a little note on a blank hobbit."
+Later he said: "Eventually I thought I'd of quite small people against impossible odds,"